matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Like this DP!
 I bet one is often left wondering if a model would be better with different hyperparamters but didn't have the time to try.

+## 16: Stateless Serving Function

+Only deploy what you need for inference.
+Can deploy as a REST API with outputs that only depend on inputs (i.e. no state).

+Good pragmatic tips in this one, though with the examples given I struggle to see how you would deploy with state, so the general advice here seems like common sense.

+logit: function that takes -inf to +inf and returns 0 to 1.

 ## Notes on running *.ipynb files on google colab

 None of the design pattern *.pynb files ran "out of the box" for me.